JetBrains/kotlin-web-site/docs/topics/ksp/ksp-quickstart.md

 </tab>
 </tabs>

 3. Run `./gradlew build`.
-You can find the generated code under `build/generated/ksp`.
+You can find the generated code in the `build/generated/ksp` directory.

-Here's a full example
+Here is a full example:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">